 Teamwork Management to Create Success

-Teamwork is a keystone of a business’s success and high-performing is reflected in its teamwork.
+Teamwork is a keystone of a business’s success.
 Having highly talented and experienced individuals on the team isn’t sufficient.
 In line with Gallup’s perspective, the crucial factor in predicting engagement and performance within a team is not the specific makeup of their strengths but rather the team’s awareness and recognition of those strengths.
 Leaders must learn the art of bringing all their teammates together and leveraging every individual’s talent to grow and create success.

 Evaluating Potential and Performance